Optimizing Health Coverage in Ethiopia: A Learning-augmented Approach and Persistent Proportionality Under an Online Budget: Experiments

 \subsection{Experiment 2: Evaluating district-level equity}

 In Experiment 1, we demonstrated that imposing proportional constraints does not significantly degrade coverage.
 We now show that these constraints improve adherence to the intended proportions.
 To this end, we examine the minimum satisfaction ratio, $\alpha_{\min}(\bS)$, achieved under each policy.
-As shown in \cref{fig:types}, \textsc{MP}(DP$1$) and \textsc{MP}(DP$2$) outperform all other methods in the DP$1$ and DP$2$ metrics respectively, while \textsc{MP}(DP$0$) consistently attains $\alpha_{\min} = 0$.
-Interestingly, in the Afar region, \textsc{MP}(DP$1$) yields significant gain under DP$1$ than \textsc{MP}(DP$2$) does under DP$2$, whereas the reverse trend is observed in the Benishangul Gumuz and Somali regions.
+As shown in \cref{fig:types}, \textsc{MP}(DP$1$) and \textsc{MP}(DP$2$) outperform all other methods in the DP$1$ and DP$2$ metrics respectively, while \textsc{MP}(DP$3$) is somewhere in between and \textsc{MP}(DP$0$) consistently attains $\alpha_{\min} = 0$ .
+Interestingly, in Afar, \textsc{MP}(DP$1$) yields significant gain under DP$1$ than \textsc{MP}(DP$2$) does under DP$2$, whereas the reverse trend is observed in the Benishangul Gumuz and Somali regions.